Ugly Veins Explained

-Before thinking about the cosmetic side of your treatment, it’s useful to understand the underlying causes of a vein problem.
+Before thinking about the cosmetic side of your treatment, it’s useful to understand the underlying causes.

 Causes of Ugly Veins

-Ugly veins, or bulging, distorted veins are caused by swelling inside your veins, and by blood pooling in those veins of your leg (varicose veins).
+Bulging or distorted veins are caused by swelling inside your veins, and by blood pooling in those veins of your leg (varicose veins).
 You may feel that the symptoms get worse in hot weather, or after a long period of standing or exercise.
 As you elevate or rest your leg, you might see that the symptoms are less visible.

 So what causes these ugly veins?
 Unidirectional valves in your veins regulate the blood flow.
 When these are malfunctioning, less blood returns upwards to the heart and pools in your legs, which causes the swelling or bulging.

-It’s important to understand the underlying causes and to get a comprehensive ultrasound assessment by looking at the deeper veins which may be causing the ugly veins at the surface.
+It’s important to understand the underlying causes and to get a comprehensive ultrasound assessment by looking at the deeper veins which may be causing the problems at the surface.